Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 Does Having Someone’s SSN Help Find Who Their Employer Is?

-Having someone’s social security number can be a beneficial tool in how to find out where someone works, especially if the individual or agency doing the search has access to government websites such as the IRS or the Social Security Administration.
+Possessing someone’s social security number can prove to be a valuable asset in determining their workplace, particularly when the individual or organization conducting the search has access to government websites like the IRS or the Social Security Administration.
 These agencies track wages and taxes, including where a person works, and can be a source of information.

 It is important to note, that use of social security number to conduct a search is subject to laws, policies and procedures regarding personally identifying information such as a social security number, and that not everyone can access the records in this manner.